Gerrproger/TutorJS/README.md

 ```

 ### tutorJS.scrolledTop
-Returns number odf scrolled pixels (from the top of the document).
+Returns number of the scrolled pixels (from the top of the document).
 ```javascript
 var scr = tutorJS.scrolledTop();
 ```

 ### tutorJS.animateScroll
-Scrolles to the passed psition with animation (vertically).
+Scrolles to the passed position with animation (vertically).
 ```javascript
 tutorJS.animateScroll(position, callback);
 ```